SuperCapra/trace-liner/README.md

 node.js project to extrapolate a strava routes or load a gpx file and produce a beautiful image to share with your friends

-## Appe procedure to produce a image to share to the social
+## App procedure to produce a image to share

 1. ask the user to Log in
 2. redirect the user on the strava authentication page